Automatic layout of railroad diagrams: Evaluation

+Three previous attempts at formalizing railroad layout have had varying results.
+The first, \cite{HerriotStructuredSyntaxDiagrams1976}, proposed to address perceived flaws in conventional diagrams with an alternative ``structured'' diagrammatic notation, which seems to not have caught on.
+The second, \cite{SnyderSpecifyingTextualGraphical1991}, framed the layout problem as compilation from EBNF to a custom rendering language, all declaratively specified in Prolog.
+Despite the limitations of graphical environments of its time, the formal treatment quickly surfaces many finer properties of railroad layout such as nested wrapping and alignment, which we study in the present work.
+More recently, \cite{BannisterEtAlConfluentOrthogonalDrawings2015} introduced a graph-based formalism for railroad diagrams and a corresponding layout algorithm that combines layered layout with railroad-specific heuristics.
+However, the resulting layouts do not always look conventional, due to edge crossings, unnatural edge routing, etc.

 Our approach starts from a specification of neither a layout nor a grammar, but a diagram, and compiles it to a layout independent of rendering.
-Grammar notations are intended for describing formal languages with no canonical visual representation, while the layout DSLs above are tightly coupled with rendering and have no definite notions of diagrammatic equivalence; our diagram language is the missing intermediate representation.
-The way we characterize the compilation problem lets us implement at least four features that no other tool has to our knowledge: \begin{itemize} \item parametric wrapping, either globally or locally; \item independent alignment of the two sides of a sublayout, e.g.~to collapse one or both sides of a stack automatically in valid contexts, such as happens several times in \autoref{fig:approx-counter:sqlite}; \item direction-aware justification; and \item wrapping and justification that account for the possible internal wrapping of sublayouts. \end{itemize} We posit that our layouts can easily be rendered with additional backends or features from the rendering tools above, and that our diagram language can be an idiomatic target for grammar translation tools that would let them address questions of canonicity independently of layout.
+Grammar notations are intended for describing formal languages, not their visual representations, while previous layout DSLs are tightly coupled with rendering and have no definite notions of diagrammatic equivalence; our diagram language is the missing intermediate representation.
+The way we characterize the compilation problem lets us implement at least four features that no other tool has: \begin{itemize} \item parametric wrapping, either globally or locally; \item independent alignment of the two sides of a sublayout, e.g.~to collapse one or both sides of a stack automatically in valid contexts, such as happens several times in \autoref{fig:approx-counter:sqlite}; \item direction-aware justification; and \item wrapping and justification that account for the possible internal wrapping of sublayouts. \end{itemize} We posit that our layouts can easily be rendered with additional backends or features from the rendering tools above, and that our diagram language can be an idiomatic target for grammar translation tools that would let them address canonicity independently of layout.